MohamedAliSaada/DeepCFD-Keras/README.md

-# DeepCFD-Keras (Extended)
+# DeepCFD-Keras (just for learn and play with ai)

-This repository builds on the original DeepCFD framework by implementing additional custom model architectures and enhancements using Keras.
+This repository builds on the original DeepCFD framework by implementing it with custom model architectures and enhancements using Keras.
 It is structured to clearly separate reference models, custom work, and evaluation notes.

 ## 📁 Repository Structure